Best book about porn: Your brain on porn by Gary Wilson

 ‘This is what jacks up my dopamine’.
 To demonstrate if pornography can cause addiction Gary correlated the 3Cs of addiction that is responsible for brain change: Cravings, Loss of Control and Negative Consequences.

-Brain Changes caused by Porn
+Brain Changes Caused by Porn

 Pornography causes brain changes.